moodlehq/matrixsynapse_mock/README.md

 Notes:

-* The database is intended to be disposable.
+* The database is intended to be **disposable**.
 Migrations are not guaranteed to work.
 Please be prepared to drop and recreate the database.